 CINI programs now include adolescents, community leaders and the government in finding ways forward and change the opportunities for poor children and women to be healthy, be educated and change their own world.”

 CINI Australia is managed by a voluntary Board of Directors under its Constitution.
-It is registered as a not-for-profit with the Australian Charities and Not-For-Profit Commission (ACNC) and as a charity in most states of Australia.
+It is registered as a not-for-profit organisation with the Australian Charities and Not-For-Profit Commission (ACNC) and as a charity in most states of Australia.
+CINI Australia has tax deductible status for donations it receives.

 Anne-Maree has been a project manager specialising in research and drug development services within the pharmaceutical industry for over 10 years.
 Living in the beachside suburb of Cronulla, Anne-Maree is passionate about nutrition and fitness and regularly competes in Triathlons.
 Anne-Maree has a strong background in volunteer work for charitable foundations including fundraising and event planning Her expertise in management and her corporate experience underpin a stable framework for CINI Australia ensuring a sustainable future for the organization.